 Pec Major Late Reconstruction

-For delayed and chronic ruptures where a direct repair cannot be performed, reconstruction can be considered.
+For chronic ruptures where a direct repair cannot be performed, reconstruction can be considered.
+We also use a modification of this for complex acute repairs that involve the muscle or musculotendinous parts of the pectoralis major.

-The aims of the surgery are to improve the pec major strength and relieve the muscle cramping with exercise.
+The aims of the surgery are to improve the pec major strength and relieve the muscle cramping with manual work and sport.
 Cosmetic improvement is not as reliable as a primary repair procedure.
 Click here for Outcomes and Complications of surgery.

 The surgery is done using a tendon graft.
 We have found Achilles tendon Allograft to be the strongest and most reliable tendon graft.